 The Great Southern Tour concentrates on the many specialties of the southern coastal region of Australia and the South Australian outback.
 Coastal birding north of Adelaide and along the Great Ocean Road; the outback deserts and dry watercourses, with the rugged escarpments of the Flinders Ranges; Birdlife Australia’s splendid Gluepot reserve, the Murray River, we wander the plains around Deliniquin and marvel at the masses of waterbirds in Werribee to finish in the tall, hill forests near Melbourne.

 The September 2016 Six Grasswren tour was already the 11th year that we have done these tours.
 The aim was to see Striated, Short-tailed, Western, Thick-billed, Eyrean and Grey Grasswren and other wonderful outback bird species.
 The 6.5 day tour took us along the Strzelecki track through the outback of South Australia.
 It had been a wet winter and spring which means that the conditions were great for birding – probably the best I’d seen it in 5 years.
 There were plenty of wildflowers and birds breeding wherever we went.
-As a result of widespread rainfall deeper into the outback, many waterfowl had deserted their traditional wetlands to go breeding in those flooded areas, which were beyond the reach of this tour.
-Nevertheless, a grand total of 152 quality outback species were recorded during the tour.
-Read on for the daily summary and bird checklist.

 The Highlights of South Australia birding tour provides an insight into the range of habitats present in South Australia, which contain some unique bird species including a small number of endemics.
 From the lush and green Mt Lofty Ranges around Adelaide to the outback deserts with spectacular mountain ranges, the bird-rich wetlands along the Murray River, beautiful coastal scenery and vast expanses of the famous semi-arid mallee scrublands, tour has it all.